DominickRose/GameFinderAPI/README.md

 **GET** /players
 + Returns an array with JSON objects representing all players
   - Status Code 200: Successful retrieval of all players
+  - Status Code 422: Failed to add player because username was a duplicate

 **GET** /players/id
 + Returns the Player object with the given id